HSK 1 Vocabulary List: All 150 Words You Need to Know to Pass HSK Level 1 Test

 1 Chinese Conjunction

 和 (hé) is the only conjunction you need to know for HSK 1.
 However, be aware of the pitfall!
 It is much less versatile than the English “and”, and should only be used to connect nouns in Chinese.
 Never attempt to connect adjectives, verbs, phrases, or sentences with 和 (hé)!
+(Find out what you should do instead with this article)

 7 Chinese Expressions